multinet-app/coauth-scripts/README.md

    will create files `author.csv`, `journal.csv`, and `conference.csv`
    containing node data of those types.
-6. Extract the edge data and pipe it through the Python script to convert it to a CSV: `CYPHERSHELL=cypher-shell USERNAME=neo4j PASSWORD=neo4j sh all-links.sh | python cypher2edge.py author.csv journal.csv conference.csv >edges.csv` (again substituting proper values for `CYPHERSHELL`, `USERNAME`, and `PASSWORD`).
+6. Extract the edge data and pipe it through the Python script to convert it to a CSV: `CYPHERSHELL=cypher-shell USERNAME=neo4j PASSWORD=neo4j sh all-links.sh | python cypher2edge.py author.csv journal.csv conference.csv >authorship.csv`
+   (again substituting proper values for `CYPHERSHELL`, `USERNAME`, and `PASSWORD`).
 This will create file `edges.csv` containing edge data between the records in the three node data files.